Heating oil: England, Scotland and Wales

 In England, Scotland and Wales, there are two types of heating oil: commercial heating oil – referring to gas oil, i.e. red diesel – and domestic heating oil – meaning kerosene, specifically BS 2869 Class C2 kerosene.
 Heating oil is used for home heating in England, Scotland and Wales, typically in premises away from mains gas.
 There are around 1.5 million people in Great Britain using oil for home heating.

-Great Britain has many suppliers of heating oil ranging from large companies such as Conquest Oil Company and Crown Oil to local and independent heating oil suppliers such as J. R. Rix & Sons.
+Great Britain has many suppliers of heating oil ranging from large companies such as Crown Oil to local and independent heating oil suppliers such as J. R. Rix & Sons.
 Many villages may use buying groups to order heating oil at the same time, thereby accessing lower costs.
 Many heating oil suppliers will choose to list their prices on independent heating oil price comparison websites.
 These sites draw in home heating oil users and compare various local supplier prices in order to provide the lowest price available.
 In the UK it is possible to search for prices by town name, county and postcode prefix.

 The Department of Energy and Climate Change (DECC) have referred the UK oil market to the Office of Fair Trading (OFT) for review.
 The OFT has resolved to look at the structure of the market, with a view of the fairness for consumers and alternative energy options for off-grid consumers such as heat pumps.